dcangulo/davidangulo.xyz/_posts/2018-04-03-how-to-create-a-settings-page-for-your-wordpress-plugin.md

 ---
 categories: ['Website Development']
 tags: ['PHP', 'WordPress', 'WordPress Plugin']
+title: 'How to create a settings page for your WordPress plugin'
 ---
 In this tutorial, we would be learning on how to create a settings page for your WordPress plugin.